 Tracking pixels are very useful to help you collect data and market to your audience.
 This article will teach you how to add these pixels to your Teachable school.
 We refer to Facebook most often, because it is the most popular platform for tracking code and it can be a convoluted platform for pixel code setup.

-CAUTION: As of May 25th, 2018, the use of tracking pixels may affect whether or not your school meets privacy and data consent standards under the European Union’s General Data Protection Regulation.
+CAUTION: The use of tracking pixels may affect whether or not your school meets privacy and data consent standards under the European Union’s General Data Protection Regulation.
 We recommend consulting a legal professional before using tracking pixels on your school.

 NOTE: Facebook is constantly changing their platform so at any given time one of our screenshots may not match inside Facebook exactly.
 We will do our best to keep this guide updated.

 What Is a Tracking Pixel?

 A tracking pixel is a small amount of text that acts as a “code” or “script” that communicates back to the platform you want to track traffic through or run online ads on (Facebook, Twitter, LinkedIn, etc.).

 You may need to add this tracking pixel to your school and specific courses as part of the advertising requirements on certain platforms.
 It is a good idea to do this right away so you can start collecting traffic regardless of whether you are running ads or not.
 This traffic history is very useful when the time comes for you to start running online ads.

 You can add a pixel code across your school so that it tracks the actions of logged-out users and/or logged-in users.
 This is useful because it allows you to see how people are interacting with your school and plan your advertising accordingly.
 For instance, if you'd like to advertise to those who may not have purchased a course or signed up yet, you could target them with a campaign that gives them compelling reasons to enroll.